-For more information on Workspace Manager, see the relevant man pages and the .
+For more information on Workspace Manager, see the relevant man pages and the Solaris Common Desktop Environment: Programmer's Guide.

 Terminal Emulator Widget

 The DtTerm widget provides the functionality required to emulate an ANSI X3.64-1979-style terminal emulator (specifically a DEC VT220-like terminal with extensions).
 The Terminal Emulator widget library, libDtTerm, provides the DtTerm widget for use in adding a terminal emulator window to a GUI.
 If you include a terminal emulator in your application, use Common Desktop Environment Motif widgets to add display enhancements to it such as pop-up menus and scroll bars.